laurentperrinet/laurentperrinet.github.io/content/publication/franciosini-perrinet-18-cs/index.md

 +++
-title = "On the Origins of Hierarchy in Visual Processing" date = 2018-01-01 authors = [ "Angelo Franciosini", "Laurent U. Perrinet",] publication_types = [ "1",]
+title = "On the Origins of Hierarchy in Visual Processing" date = 2018-01-01 authors = [ "Angelo Franciosini", "Laurent U Perrinet",] publication_types = [ "1",]
 featured = false
 publication = "*Curves and Surfaces 2018, Arcachon*"